-Join Bob Levine for an in-depth discussion in this video Customizing your workspace in InDesign, part of Developing Multistate Objects in InDesign.
+Join Bob Levine for an in-depth discussion in this video Customizing your workspace in InDesign, part of InDesign: Multistate Objects.

 - I'm in InDesign and one of the things you may have noticed right away is that I've chosen the lite user interface.
 You can choose that yourself also by going to the Preferences panel under InDesign on the Mac and choosing the interface.
 Or on Windows you can choose Edit Preferences and go to the interface pane there and change your interface.
 The next thing that I want to change that I haven't done already is my worksapce.
 I've got the default Essentials workspace showing here and there's really not a whole lot of panels that are showing here.